Physiology of decompression: Factors influencing decompression stress and risk

-The dive profile has the greatest influence on the level of decompression stress and is the easiest set of factors to measure and quantify.
-It is the primary generator of decompression stress, and without it there is no decompression stress and DCS cannot develop.
+The pressure exposure history and breathing gas mixtures in combination have the greatest influence on the level of decompression stress and are the easiest set of factors to measure and quantify.
+They are the primary generator of decompression stress, without which DCS cannot develop.
+Pressure exposure in divers is usually represented by the dive profile.

-Other factors which affect decompression risk include oxygen concentration, carbon dioxide levels, body position, temperature, and temperature distribution, vasodilators and constrictors, positive or negative pressure breathing. and dehydration which causes reduced blood volume, and increased concentration of solutes in what remains.
+Other factors which affect decompression risk include oxygen concentration, carbon dioxide levels, body position, environmental temperature and its effects on body temperature and temperature distribution, vasodilators and constrictors, positive or negative pressure breathing. work of breathing effects of gas density, exertion, and dehydration, which causes reduced blood volume and increased concentration of solutes in what remains.
 These factors influence the transport of dissolved gases by diffusion and perfusion, and therefore affect the rate of uptake and elimination.
+There are also effects due to bubble presence such as microparticles, oxidative stress, neutrophil activation, and endothelium damage.

 Individual susceptibility to decompression sickness has components which can be attributed to a specific cause, and components which appear to be random.
 The random component makes successive decompressions a poor test of susceptibility.
 Obesity and high serum lipid levels have been implicated by some studies as risk factors, and risk seems to increase with age.
 Another study has also shown that older subjects tended to bubble more than younger subjects for reasons not yet known, but no trends between weight, body fat, or gender and bubbles were identified, and the question of why some people are more likely to develop bubbles than others remains unclear.